 As a medical doctor and professor of medicine in old age, Rudi has extensive experience in clinical practice as well as research on ageing.
 He also authored inspiring books on growing older, including a bestseller ‘Growing Older without Feeling Old: On Vitality and Ageing’ that has been translated into nine languages.
 As co-director of Center for Healthy Aging, University of Copenhagen, he performs state-of-the-art, interdisciplinary education and research.
 Combining biological, medical, economic, and societal insights, Rudi explores ageing and vitality from cells to society to pursue innovations that can help enable people to live healthier for longer.

-Sasmita is a postdoctoral researcher at Section of Epidemiology, Department of Public Health and Center for Healthy Aging, University of Copenhagen.
+Sasmita is assistant professor at Section of Epidemiology, Department of Public Health and Center for Healthy Aging, University of Copenhagen.
 She has a Master’s degree on ageing and her PhD is about predicting clinical outcomes in old age.
 In her previous work as a medical doctor, she traveled to rural areas to organize health education, medical consultations, and surgeries in impoverished areas.
 Currently she is working on developing a system to predict older persons at risk of declining health to help municipalities optimize their prevention strategies, on top of coordinating the CHALLENGE platform ‘Harnessing the Power of Big Data to Address the Societal Challenge of Aging’.
 Besides research, she also organizes interdisciplinary workshops, seminars, and PhD courses.

 Pernille is an independent advisor on data ethics for companies, authorities, and organisations.
 She also give talks to individuals on data society and how to perform digital self-defense.
 She is co-founder of the European think-tank DataEthics.eu and she has written 7 books: the latest ‘DataEthics – The New Competitive Advantage’ (2016) with Gry Hasselbalch.
 She co-authored with Steffan Heuer ‘Fake It’ (2012, Peoples Press) about big data and digital self-defense.
 She holds a Master in journalism from Columbia University in New York City and is a former tech and investigative reporter at Politiken and editor-in-chief of a Danish consumer magasine Tænk.